jaredpalmer/formik/docs/api/formik.md

 Set the error message of a field imperatively. `field` should match the key of `errors` you wish to update.
 Useful for creating custom input error handlers.

-#### `setFieldTouched: (field: string, isTouched: boolean, shouldValidate?: boolean) => void`
+#### `setFieldTouched: (field: string, isTouched?: boolean, shouldValidate?: boolean) => void`

 Set the touched state of a field imperatively. `field` should match the key of `touched` you wish to update.
 Useful for creating custom input blur handlers.
-Calling this method will trigger validation to run if `validateOnBlur` is set to `true` (which it is by default).
+Calling this method will trigger validation to run if `validateOnBlur` is set to `true` (which it is by default). `isTouched` defaults to `true` if not specified.
 You can also explicitly prevent/skip validation by passing a third argument as `false`.

 #### `submitForm: () => void`